SergioLozano/sergiolozano.github.io/_pages/resources.md

 nav_order: 3
 ---

-This space is packed with templates, frameworks, and kits built from real-world experience in product marketing, sales enablement, and CX.
+ <p style="font-size: 1rem;">This space is packed with templates, frameworks, and kits built from real-world experience in product marketing, sales enablement, and CX.
 Each resource is field-tested to help you solve problems, align teams, and get better results—faster.
 Whether you're launching a feature or refining your messaging, these tools are here to save time and bring structure.
-Scroll down, grab what you need, and make it yours.
+Scroll down, grab what you need, and make it yours.</p>

 ---
 <!-- Filter Buttons -->